Unintended consequences: Other

 According to Lynn White, the invention of the horse stirrup enabled new patterns of warfare that eventually led to the development of feudalism (see Stirrup Thesis).

 Perverse consequences of environmental intervention

-Most modern technologies have negative consequences that are both unavoidable and unpredictable.
-For example, almost all environmental problems, from chemical pollution to global warming, are the unexpected consequences of the application of modern technologies.
+Almost all environmental problems, from chemical pollution to global warming, are the unexpected consequences of the application of modern technologies.
 Traffic congestion, deaths and injuries from car accidents, air pollution, and global warming are unintended consequences of the invention and large scale adoption of the automobile.
 Hospital infections are the unexpected side-effect of antibiotic resistance, and even human population growth leading to environmental degradation is the side effect of various technological (i.e., agricultural and industrial) revolutions.

 Because of the complexity of ecosystems, deliberate changes to an ecosystem or other environmental interventions will often have (usually negative) unintended consequences.
 Sometimes, these effects cause permanent irreversible changes.
 Examples include: